 - Restaurant openings near me

-Alright Freebs, happy activity hunting!
+Alright, Freebs, happy activity hunting!
 I would encourage you to try some of the easy activity and event finding hacks I recommended above.
-Never again will you find yourself exclaiming “I can’t find fun things to do near me!”
+Never again will you find yourself exclaiming, “I can’t find fun things to do near me!”
 Let me know how your searching goes in the comments.
-I can't wait to hear what all fun things you've done with your family and friends!
+I can't wait to hear what all the fun things you've done with your family and friends!

-She's so awesome that she even has a 100% money-back guarantee, although I doubt that you'll need it!
+It's so awesome that we even have a 100% money-back guarantee, although I doubt that you'll need it!
 And better yet, you can use the code FCFBLOG to get 10% off at checkout.
 So what are you waiting for?
 Go start it so that you can reach your financial dreams NOW!